-EARNINGS: \$-\$\$

-JOB OUTLOOK: Unknown YEARS IN SCHOOL: 4+
+EARNINGS: \$-\$\$ JOB OUTLOOK: 🗟 🗟 YEARS IN SCHOOL: 4+

 "Like cures like."
-This is the principle that homeopaths use
+This is the principle that Homeopaths use

 to diagnose and treat illnesses.
-Homeopaths are medical practitioners who administer small amounts of natural substances to patients which produce symptoms similar to the symptoms the patient is already experiencing.
+Homeopaths are medical practitioners who administer small amounts of natural substances to their clients in order to produce symptoms similar to the symptoms the person is already experiencing.
 For instance, a Homeopath might treat burning, stinging eyes by prescribing a preparation of red onion.
 These treatments are meant to stimulate the body's immune system to fight disease.

-Homeopaths also instruct patients on preventative treatments to ensure wellness, and take part in public education to promote health and wellness.
+Homeopaths also instruct people on preventative treatments to ensure wellness, and take part in public education to promote health and wellness.
 They often work in private clinics, or as part of a team of complementary health practitioners.

-If you have excellent communication and observational skills, patience, persistence, an unprejudiced and open mind, strong analytical ability, and compassion for others, you may have the qualities of a successful homeopath.
+If you have excellent communication and observational skills, patience, persistence, an unprejudiced and open mind, strong analytical ability, and compassion for others, you may have the qualities of a successful Homeopath.